xonsh/xonsh/news/extranl.rst

 **Fixed:**

-* Fixed issues where the prompt-toolkit v2 shell would print an extra newline after Python evalutions in interactive mode.
+* Fixed issues where the prompt-toolkit v2 shell would print an extra newline after Python evaluations in interactive mode.

 **Security:**